 Faculty

-Dance AS Family
+Meet the Dance AS Faculty

 Analeah Stamps

+With more than 30 years of professional, teaching, and choreographic experience, Analeah brings both artistic excellence and clear purpose to the studio.
 She holds a BFA in Dance from Wright State University and has performed with ballet and contemporary companies across the country.
-Her choreography has been featured nationally and internationally, with works presented at festivals in China, Germany, and throughout the United States.
-Analeah has also served as Artist in Residence in Kentucky, taught as an adjunct professor of dance at Creighton University, and choreographed for professional companies and schools nationwide.
+Her choreography has been presented nationally and internationally, with work shown in China, Germany, and throughout the United States.

-Her students have been accepted into top programs and intensives, including Alvin Ailey American Dance Theater, School of American Ballet, Debbie Allen Dance Academy, Joffrey Ballet, and university dance and theatre programs at James Madison University, The University of the Arts, Point Park University, Oklahoma University, and more.
+She has served as an Artist in Residence in Kentucky, taught as an adjunct professor of dance at Creighton University, and choreographed for professional companies and schools nationwide.
+Her students have been accepted into respected intensives, conservatories, and university dance and theatre programs, including Alvin Ailey American Dance Theater, School of American Ballet, Debbie Allen Dance Academy, Joffrey Ballet, James Madison University, Point Park University, and more.

 Kelly Delaune - Contemporary